gjr80/weewx-aurora/readme.txt

 Installation using the wee_extension utility

-Note:   Symbolic names are used below to refer to some file location on the weeWX system.
+Note:   Symbolic names are used below to refer to some file location on the WeeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below: